Ada-C6/weekly-learning-goals/tutoring.md

 ### Open Tutoring
 Open Tutoring is our most available tutoring service and should likely be your first choice if you feel tutoring is necessary.

-Open Tutoring consists of a fixed set of hours during which experienced software developers are available at the Ada campus to answer questions and assist with debugging for any students present at that time.
+Open Tutoring consists of a fixed set of hours during which experienced software developers are available at the Ada campus to answer targetted questions and assist with debugging for any students present at that time.

 Due to the nature of Open Tutoring there aren't always enough Tutors for each student to receive one-on-one dedicated time through the entire session, however our Tutors attempt to make sure they work with every student at least once.